00casio/Connect4-Eurecom/README.md

 We may be able to use the time between out move and the opponent's move to squeeze in some more time to compute things.

+If we can use the [boost.Python](https://github.com/boostorg/python) library on the raspberry, it would bring many speed improvements over SWIG.

 #### Interface

 - [x] Choose mode